hiiamboris/red-wiki/A-short-introduction-to-Red-for-Python-programmers.md

 Red has a rich set of datatypes.
 Here are some types to start with:

 * Integer! - 32-bit numbers with no decimal point.

 1234, +1234, -1234, 60'000'000

 * Float! - 64-bit positive or negative number that contains a decimal point.

 +123.4, -123.4, 0042.0, 60'000'12'3.4

 * logic! – Boolean values

 true false, yes no, on off

-set-word! - Sets a reference to a value.
+* set-word! - Sets a reference to a value.

 text: "Python and Red"
-The set-word! datatype sets a reference to a value.

 * char! - Unicode code points.

 #"a", #"^C", #"^(esc)"

 * string! - Sequence of Unicode code points (char! values) wrapped in quotes.

 “Red”

 Unlike “Python”, strings in red are mutable.
 For  example, compare this Python code
 ```